sumanth-nallajonnala/chefmate-chatbot/README.md

 ## 📄 License

-This project is built for academic purposes under the NLP course (CSE405R02).
+This project is for learning purposes.
+Feel free to use it!

 ---